Arriva UK Bus: Branding

-Fleet livery is aquamarine and blue.
+The current corporate livery is called "Journey Mark" and was initially rolled out on newly ordered vehicles from 2017 onwards.
+Older vehicles in non-current liveries were gradually updated on an as-needed basis.
+The base paint shade of light blue was darkened in 2026, with e-leather seats also being replaced with an updated moquette material, with buses gradually being refurbished over time.

 Arriva London buses operating services for Transport for London are painted red.
 Yorkshire Tiger buses were painted in an orange livery and Tiger Blue blue.
 New Enterprise Coaches retains its existing white and red livery.

-In some regions, premium services were operated under the Sapphire brand while interurban services are operated under the Max brand.
+In some regions, premium services were operated under the Sapphire brand while interurban services were operated under the Max brand.
 In 2022, Arriva started to phase out the Sapphire and Max brand nationally, with the majority of buses being repainted into the standard Arriva livery or replaced with new buses.